isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell|Oui|Oui|
 |Création de rapports Skype entreprise dans le centre d’administration Microsoft 365|N °<sup>4</sup>|N °<sup>4</sup>|

 <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
-Lync 2013 Basic est disponible pour tous les clients.
-Le client de bureau Lync Basic est une application installée localement qui fournit des fonctionnalités de présence, de messagerie instantanée et de conférence pour les plans Office 365 qui comprennent Skype Entreprise Online.
-Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
+Lync 2013 Basic is available for all customers.
+The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
+Office 365 ProPlus et Office 365 Enterprise E3 incluent l’application Skype entreprise (Lync) complète, qui inclut des fonctionnalités supplémentaires, notamment la prise en charge de la téléphonie avancée, les fonctionnalités de conformité de l’archivage &amp; .
 A Skype for Business Online license must be assigned for each user.
 Pour plus d’informations sur les fonctionnalités de Lync Basic, consultez la rubrique [tableau de comparaison des clients de bureau](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
 <br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
 <br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
 <br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.